Hin Lap railway station

-Hin Lap railway station (สถานีรถไฟหินลับ) is a railway station in Muak Lek Subdistrict, Muak Lek District, Saraburi Province, Thailand.
-The station is classified as the third class of railway station and is 144.29 km from Bangkok railway station (Hua Lamphong railway station).
+Hin Lap railway station (สถานีรถไฟหินลับ) is a freight railway station in Muak Lek Subdistrict, Muak Lek District, Saraburi Province, Thailand.
+The station is classified as a class 3 railway station and is 144.29 km from Bangkok railway station (Hua Lamphong railway station).
+No passenger services operate at the station.

-Although it is just a minor station but Hin Lap is very important in terms of being a station for transporting goods.
-It is also the location of the CSR SDA4 electro-diesel locomotive depot, operated by TPI Polene (Public) Co., Ltd. This station is the departure and terminal station for many freight trains on the many main railway lines as well.
+It is the location of the CSR SDA4 electro-diesel locomotive depot, operated by TPI Polene (Public) Co., Ltd. and is the departure and terminal station for many freight trains on the many main railway lines as well.

 History

-Hin Lap is a minor railway station located on the bend at km 144 of the northeastern railway line.
-Hin Lap is a historic railway station, because it was one of the battlefields fought between the government forces and Prince Boworadet's forces in an event known as "Boworadet Rebellion" in October 1933.
-Colonel Phraya Si Sitthisongkhram one of the rebel leaders was shot dead while retreating at the telegraph pole 143/1th on km 143 of the railway line about 1 km before the Hin Lap station in the dusk on October 23, 1933.
+During the "Boworadet Rebellion" in October 1933, Colonel Phraya Si Sitthisongkhram, one of the rebel leaders was shot dead while retreating near telegraph pole 143/1 of the railway line, about 1 km before Hin Lap station at dusk on October 23, 1933.
 A plaque commemorating his death is currently installed here.